 Needless to say, the $0 commission stock trading was a game changer and Wealthsimple Trade quickly became one of the leading trading platforms in Canada.

-Just recently, Wealthsimple Trade introduced fractional shares, making them the only Canadian trading platform to offer fractional shares of US and Canadian companies.
+Wealthsimple supports fractional shares, making them the only Canadian trading platform to offer fractional shares of US and Canadian companies.
 Although not every single stock is available for fractional share, this is another game changer for Canadian DIY investors.
+In addition, Wealthsimple offers fraction DRIP which is an excellent way to take advantage of compounding.

 With services like Wealthsimple Cash, Wealthsimple Crypto, and the purchases of the likes of ShareOwner and SimpleTax, Wealthsimple has been expanding its services.
 One interesting fact about Wealthsimple is that Power Corporation of Canada owns 70.1% of Wealthsimple.
 So if you’re an investor that believes in Wealthsimple products and want to invest in the parent company, take a look at POW.TO.